ChandimaHerath/REACT-NATIVE-BOILERPLATE/README.md

  * Android Virtual Device
  * If you are not already using Hyper-V: Performance (Intel ® HAXM) (See here for AMD or Hyper-V)

+#### Install the Android SDK

+Android Studio installs the latest Android SDK by default.
+Building a React Native app with native code, however, requires the Android 11 (R) SDK in particular.
+Additional Android SDKs can be installed through the SDK Manager in Android Studio.

+To do that, open Android Studio, click on "Configure" button and select "SDK Manager".

+Select the "SDK Platforms" tab from within the SDK Manager, then check the box next to "Show Package Details" in the bottom right corner.
+Look for and expand the Android 11 (R) entry, then make sure the following items are checked:

+ * Android SDK Platform 30
+ * Intel x86 Atom_64 System Image or Google APIs Intel x86 Atom System Image

+Next, select the "SDK Tools" tab and check the box next to "Show Package Details" here as well.
+Look for and expand the "Android SDK Build-Tools" entry, then make sure that 30.0.2 is selected.

+Finally, click "Apply" to download and install the Android SDK and related build tools.